unifiedstreaming/fmp4-ingest/ingest_spec.md

 10. In case of an encoder or media ingest source restart and none of the last two ISO BMFF fragments can be send, the timestamps of tdft of fragments that are sent MUST be higher than previously sent media fragments.
 11. The ftyp, and moov boxes MUST be sent with each request (HTTP POST).
 These boxes MUST be sent at the beginning of the stream and any time the encoder must reconnect to resume stream ingest.
 12. The trackFragmentDecodeTime box Tfdt box MUST be present for each fragment.
 13. Version 2 of the tfdt box SHOULD be used to generate media segments that have identical URLs in multiple datacenters.
 The fragment index field is REQUIRED for cross-datacenter failover of index-based streaming formats such as Apple HLS and index-based MPEG-DASH.
-To enable cross-data center failover, the time stamps MUST be synced across multiple encoders and be increased by 1 or a multiple of 1 for each successive media fragment, even across encoder restarts or failures.
+To enable cross-data center failover, the time stamps MUST be synced across multiple live encoders/media ingest sources and be increased by 1 or a multiple of 1 for each successive media fragment, even across encoder restarts or failures.
 Encoders should use the timing information (Universal Time Stamps) from the original SDI input signal (if available) in order to allow exact synchronization of the Universal Time Stamps in the streams.
 Reconnecting encoders or media sources SHOULD transmit in sync with other encoders or media sources.
 14. The ISOBMFF media fragment duration SHOULD be constant, to reduce the size of the client manifests.
 A constant MP4 fragment duration also improves client download heuristics through the use of repeat tags.
 The duration MAY fluctuate to compensate for non-integer frame rates.
 By choosing an appropriate timescale (a multiple of the frame rate is recommended) this issue should be avoided.
 15. The ISO BMFF fragment duration SHOULD be between approximately 2 and 6 seconds.
 16. The fragment decode timestamps tdft of fragments in the fragmentedMP4stream and the indexes base_media_decode_ time SHOULD arrive in increasing order.